denis-yuen/write_api_experiment/README.md

 ```
 mvn clean install -DskipTests
 ```
 Running tests will require configuration/properties files for both client and service.
 Do not try to run "mvn clean install" without setting up those files first.
+Additionally, both client and service tests will require Quay.io and GitHub tokens.
 See their respective READMEs in the [write-api-client](write-api-client) and [write-api-service](write-api-service) directories for more details.